 MICHR Distinguished Clinical and Translational Research Mentor Award

 MICHR established this award in order to recognize and honor the efforts and accomplishments of faculty who demonstrate consistent, high quality research and career mentoring in areas of clinical and translational and health research.

-This award recognizes the value to the University of Michigan in assisting early career investigators to reach across disciplinary boundaries in pursuit of science.
+The MICHR Mentor Award recognizes the value of mentoring to the University of Michigan in assisting early career investigators to reach across disciplinary boundaries in pursuit of science.
 It also recognizes the important role mentoring plays in ensuring the personal and professional development of a mentee.
-This award is part of MICHR’s continuing efforts to foster a culture of mentoring, especially in the area of clinical and health research.
+This award is part of MICHR's continuing efforts to foster a culture of mentoring, especially in the area of clinical and health research.

 Award: The recipient will receive a plaque and letter of recognition, as well as access to a travel award for a mentee.
 The MICHR Mentor Council expects to make five awards, adding to the distinguished group of mentor awardees.

 Selection Criteria: Nominees should be scholars with a demonstrated commitment to fostering the intellectual, creative, scholarly, and professional growth of their students, fellows, and trainees.
 They should demonstrate consistent, high quality mentoring in clinical and translational research and be a demonstrated career mentor.
 Nominations should address the nominee’s contribution to mentoring at the University of Michigan.
 Review criteria will be based on four competencies (Supports a diverse workforce, Communications, Career Development, and Research)** and includes:

 - Communication and relationship management